otrv4/otrv4/otrv4.md

        verify it with the Auth Mac as defined in the [Non-Interactive-Auth Message](#non-interactive-auth-message) section.
      * Check if the message version is allowed.
-     * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
+     * Check that the instance tag in the message is the instance tag you are currently using.
      * Verify that the public ECDH key is on curve Ed448.
 See [Verifying a point on curve](#verifying-a-point-on-curve) for details.
      * Verify that the public DH key is from the correct group.
 See [Verifying an integer on the dh group](#verifying-an-integer-on-the-dh-group) section for details.

-    * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.
+    * If the message is not valid in any of the above steps,
+      * Discard it and optionally pass along a warning to the user.

+    * Otherwise:

       * Use the ratchet id and the message id to compute the corresponding decryption key.
 Try to decrypt the message.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not set: